-The San Mateo County Transportation Authority (TA) Board of Directors welcomed new member Rico E. Medina and elected its officers for 2019 at its first meeting of the New Year yesterday.
+The San Mateo County Transportation Authority (TA) Board of Directors welcomed new member Carlos Romero, and elected its officers for 2019 at its first meeting of the New Year yesterday.

-Medina, who also serves as the Mayor of San Bruno, will represent the Northern Judicial Cities on the TA Board.
+Romero, who serves on the East Palo Alto City Council, will represent the Southern Judicial Cities on the TA Board.

-Along with swearing in of Medina, the TA elected its officers for this year.
-County Supervisor Don Horsley was elected chair and Cameron Johnson, City of San Carlos, who represents Southern Judicial Cities, was elected vice-chair.
+Along with swearing in of Romero, the TA elected its officers for this year.
+County Supervisor Don Horsley was elected chair and Burlingame Vice Mayor Emily Beach, who represents Cities at Large, was elected vice chair.